BU-SMBL/mymesh/docs/source/guide/io.rst

 of the `meshio <https://github.com/nschloe/meshio>`_ package which can read and write to a variety of common filetypes, including .vtu, .stl, .obj, and .inp.
 The :class:`~mymesh.mesh` class provides :func:`~mymesh.mesh.read` and
 :meth:`~mymesh.mesh.write` methods which utilize meshio to read and write from any meshio-supported format.
-Additionally, :class:`mesh` objects can be converted to/from meshio's mesh class using :meth:`~mymesh.mesh.mymesh2meshio` and :meth:`~mymesh.mesh.meshio2mymesh`.
+Additionally, :class:`mesh` objects can be converted to/from meshio's mesh class using :meth:`~mymesh.mesh.to_meshio` and :meth:`~mymesh.mesh.meshio2mymesh`.

+The VTK ".vtu" file format is recommend for saving meshes as it supports the storage of node and element data, can be reliable saved and re-loaded without alteration, and can be used for visualization with paraview.

 .. code-block::